Scripture Reference: Matthew 7:24-29

 Jesus told the parable of the wise and foolish builders at the conclusion of the Sermon on the Mount.
 He made sure his audience understood the meaning by explaining it.
 After all of the teachings in the sermon, it was important that the people understood that simply listening to his words was not enough.

 In Luke’s account of this parable (Luke 6:47-49) Jesus begins by asking the question, “Why do you call me ‘Lord, Lord’ and do not do what I say?”
 That is the real point of this lesson.
 We cannot just say we are Christians or attend church or read the bible and then not do what the word of God says.
 This kind of life will not stand up against the problems that come our way in life.

-In the area of Palestine there were low valleys and gullies that had been exposed by water from rain and storms.
-During heavy rainfall these became swollen rivers that washed away everything in their paths.
+In the area of Palestine, there were low valleys and gullies that had been exposed to water from rain and storms.
+During heavy rainfall, these became swollen rivers that washed away everything in their paths.
 A foolish builder would build his house without thinking about what kind of foundation there was.
 He might have liked the way the building site looked.
-Perhaps he decided to ignore the warnings of people who had experienced the past floods.
+Perhaps he decided to ignore the warnings of people who had experienced past floods.

 That is how we live our lives if we do not live them according to the word of God.
 We just do what feels right at the time.
 We do not listen to warnings or we ignore God’s wisdom.
 There are many people who build their lives on shifting sand.
 They may listen to sermons and bible classes but they do not live according to what the bible says.

 The wise builder, on the other hand, carefully plans his house.
 He investigates the building site to make sure that it will sustain his building.
 He judges the soil and elevation to make sure that there are no flood hazards.
-He will listen to warnings of those who know the area.
-He builds with confidence and knowing his building will last.
+He will listen to warnings from those who know the area.
+He builds with confidence and knows his building will last.